BEE CREATIVE WITH SEIJAS

 • Be careful with your words, think before you speak, take your time and listen.
 Respect yourself, your classmates, your educator and environment/community.

 • No food or drink in the classroom.
+A water bottle with lid is the only exception

 • NO CELL PHONES OR ELECTRONIC DEVICES ALLOWED IN THE DARKROOM.